sfeniTV/php-dev-lamp/README.md

 Makefile provides you some cool short commands to work much faster.
 Have a look to it, very nice ;-)

+`make shell` opens up a shell inside the PHP container.
+There you can run `composer` for example.

 ## Versions

 Apache 2.4